JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 Prior to installing the scripts and buildung the Arduino adapter you can play around with the scripts for different FrSky TX series in the OpenTX Companion.

-Yust copy the content of the SDCard path of this repository into the appropriate SDCARD path of your OpenTX Companion installation (see: 'Settings' 'SD Structure Path').
+Just copy the content of the SDCard path of this repository into the appropriate SDCARD path of your OpenTX Companion installation (see: 'Settings' 'SD Structure Path').

 Start the OpenTX Companion TX simulator for the TX of your choice.

 Navigate to the 'SD CARD' menu of the simulated TX.

 Choose the folder [3Digi].

 Execute the script 3Digi_de.lua (there will be a 3Digi_en.lua for the english language later).

 Start the 'Telemetry Simulator' and check the check box 'Simulator'.

 Set the RSSI value to a value above 30 dB.

 ## How to install the scripts on your TX

-Yust copy the whole content of the SDCard path of this repository into the appropriate SDCARD path of your TX.
+Just copy the whole content of the SDCard path of this repository into the appropriate SDCARD path of your TX.

 ## How to start the scripts on your TX

 Navigate to the 'SD CARD' menu of the TX.

 Choose the folder [3Digi].

 Execute the script 3Digi_de.lua (there will be a 3Digi_en.lua for the english language later).